impact on life - healthcare publishing

 Mediation Image

-The mediation process is without prejudice so that on the rare occasion that a settlement is not reached, litigation may continue without either of you worrying that you may have disclosed anything that the other could use in court.
+The mediation process is without prejudice so that on the rare occasion that a financial settlement is not reached, a more formal legal process may continue without either of you worrying that you may have disclosed anything that the other could use in court.

 How does Mediation work?

 In our experience most couples reach agreement in mediation.
-Where mediation is deemed unsuitable or one of the parties does not wish to mediate, anyone making an application to court will need to have court documents endorsed by a mediator.
+Where mediation is deemed unsuitable or one of the parties does not wish to mediate, anyone making an application to court will need to have a court document signed by a mediator.

 The Ministry of Justice set up the Family Mediation Voucher Scheme in response to Covid-19.
-This scheme is available until 2025 You may be able to get a free voucher worth up to £500 for mediation for eligible families.
 It is to encourage more people to consider mediation as a way to resolve their family law disputes outside of court.
+This scheme is currently available until 2025.
+You may be able to get a non-means tested voucher of £500 towards mediation costs if children are being discussed.

 Only mediators authorised by the Family Mediation Council are taking part in this scheme and it is to help support family disputes without the need of going to court.
 For further information contact https://www.gov.uk/guidance/ family-mediation-voucher-scheme